Kenner82/kickstarter-analysis/README.md

-# Kickstarting with Excel - An Analysis of Kickstarter Campaigns
+# Kickstarting with Excel

 ## Overview of Project
 Performing analysis on Kickstarter data to uncover trends

 ### Purpose
+Evaluate the outcomes of Kickstarter campaigns based on launch date and original financing goals

 ## Analysis and Challenges